rotundasoftware/backbone.viewOptions/README.md

 #### `Backbone.ViewOptions.add( view )`

 Adds the view options functionality to a view object.
-Use it, along with `view.setOptions()`, in a view's `constructor` or `initialize` method:
+Generally used in a view's `constructor` or `initialize` method:

 ```javascript
 initialize : function( options ) {